franpossetto/Nina/README.md

 Modify the view range in the active view.

 ### 3. Type Selector by dimension
-- Pipe types by dimensions.
+- WalType by dimensions.
-- Wall types by dimensions.
+- PipeType by dimensions.

 ![Wall By Dimension](Nina/Demo/WallByDimension.gif)